Monday, December 24, 2007

 “So, what kind of wood floor did you install in your home?
 Laminated?
 Hardwood?” inquired the salesman.

 “Brazilian maple” barked the middle-aged man.
-He wished the salesman would just leave them
+He wished the salesman would just leave them to look in peace.

 “Oh, that’s a soft wood, “ said the salesman shaking his head.